rilldata/rill/docs/docs/integrate/embedding.md

 One of the most common differences between how developers may wish to iframe Rill is whether they wish to embed at the project level or individual dashboard level.
 This behavior can be controlled through the combination of the `resource` and `navigation` properties!

-If you wish to embed a single dashboard **only**, your payload may look like:
+If you wish to embed a single dashboard **only**, your payload might look like:
 ```json
 {
   // simply provide a resource